AndresRPer/Simulations/README.md

 # Simulations
-A few easy simulation that show different stochastic processes
+A few easy simulations that show different stochastic processes